 Let go of your “rights”- 1st Corinthians 8:9

 In recent years many Christians have become very open about partaking in activities that fall neatly into the category of “gray area issues” (you can decide for yourself what I mean by that).
 This has made many pastors reluctant to preach on certain subjects out of fear of riling-up their people and clearing out the pews.
 The Bible teaches mature believers are always willing to let go of their “rights” if that “right” (whatever it may be) causes discord, hurt or confusion to anyone (1st Corinthians 8:7-9:22, Romans 14:13-15:1).
 Christians who live for themselves (rather than the good of others) create conflict in the church and destroy the reputation of Christianity.
 That must change.

 Attend a Bible study- Acts 17:2, Acts 17:11

 In recent years many churches have dropped Sunday school classes and Bible studies.
 Typically this is due to a lack of interest and/or turnout.
 Trust me on this one.
 If there is a demand, there will be opportunities.

 Serve– Ephesians 2:10

-You’re busy.
-I’m busy.
 We’re all busy.
 Nonetheless I suspect we all spend at least a couple hours a week playing games and perusing social media on our phones.
-That time ought to be put to better use.
+That time could be put to better use.
 Offer to teach the third grade Sunday school class, take a turn at nursery duty, serve in the food pantry, clean the church or lead a Bible study.
 Find out where and how you can serve, and then serve.
 I am convinced that Christians ought to tithe on their time as well as their money.
 If more did, it would literally be a spiritual game changer in our churches and communities.

 Pray for your Pastor- Romans 15:30, 2nd Corinthians 1:10-11, 1st Timothy 2:8, Colossians 4:2